stackitcloud/terraform-provider-stackit/docs/resources/service_account_access_token.md

 # stackit_service_account_access_token (Resource)

-Schema for a STACKIT service account access token resource.
+Service account access token schema.

 ~> This resource is in beta and may be subject to breaking changes in the future.
 Use with caution.
 See our [guide](https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs/guides/opting_into_beta_resources) for how to opt-in to use beta resources.
 ## Example Usage